After the economic crisis, the Greek Government has recently decreased the corporate tax rates in Greece in order to attract investment.

 Companies that are established and operate according to Law 27/1975 ‘on the taxation of vessels [etc.]’ and L.D.
 2687/1954 ‘on the investment and protection of foreign capital’ are explicitly excluded from the application of these provisions on tax residence.

 The definition of a Permanent Establishment of foreign legal entities in Greece is similar to the one included in the Organisation for Economic Co-operation and Development (OECD) Model Convention on the Double Tax Treaties (DTTs) for the Avoidance of Double Taxation; however, where a DTT applies, its provision will override the domestic definition.

 The term ‘permanent establishment’ includes specifically:”A place of management, a branch, an office, a factory, a workshop, a mine, an oil or gas well, a quarry, or any other place of extraction of natural resources.”

 In order for a construction site in Greece to constitute a permanent establishment and therefore be subject to Greek taxation, a time period of at least three months is required, instead of the time period of 12 months provided in the OECD Model Convention.
 Also, a distinction applies between the cases of maintaining a permanent establishment through a dependent agent and not maintaining a permanent establishment when performing activities through an independent agent (e.g. broker, general commission agent).

 Withholding Tax on Dividends

-Apart from the corporate tax rate, special mention needs to be made to withholding taxes for dividends that are subject to 5% withholding tax, Interest payments and royalties that are subject to 15% and 20% withholding tax respectively.
+Apart from the corporate tax rates in Greece, special mention needs to be made to withholding taxes for dividends that are subject to 5% withholding tax, Interest payments and royalties that are subject to 15% and 20% withholding tax respectively.